mawoka-myblock/td-free/README.md

 | only for checking samples | **monitor td of spool as it's printing** |

 So, in summary, the Td-Free is **cheaper**, **open-source**[^1], **smaller** and **wifi-enabled**.
-But if you want a full featured one and have enough money to spend, feel free to buy the parts list and a license.
+But if you want a full featured one and have enough money to spend, feel free to buy the parts list and a license for a td-1.

 ## Requirements